sahleone/Disaster_Response/README.md

 ## Project Overview

 This repository contains a disaster response app.
-The app is design to be used during a disaster.
-It classify text data from social meadia posts, flags it and directs it to the correct emergency response agency.
+The app is designed to be used during a disaster.
+It classifies text data from social media posts, flags it, and directs it to the correct emergency response agency.

 ## File Descriptions